The James Webb Space Telescope was a decade late and $10 billion over budget, but it has finally launched.

 (The original name is also a clever play on words: In the mathematical equations that cosmologists use to describe dark energy, its equation of state, or relationship between pressure and density, is represented by "w."
 Because the point of the mission is to study dark energy, "w" comes first — hence the name WFIRST.)

-Expected to launch in 2027, the telescope will survey millions of galaxies, building a map of our cosmological neighborhood.
+Expected to launch in 2027, the Nancy Grace Roman Space Telescope will survey millions of galaxies, building a map of our cosmological neighborhood.
 Astronomers hope to use the distribution of galaxies to tease out the evolution of dark energy.
 As a bonus, the instrument will also use gravitational microlensing — tiny changes in background starlight — to discover potentially millions of exoplanets.

 The James Webb Space Telescope is like a souped-up version of the Hubble Space Telescope.
 It's so big that it can't even fit into a single rocket fairing without a really complicated, origami-like folding of its mirror segments.